- Anzeige -

 d) the keeping is only possible with pain or avoidable suffering or leads to harm.

-Clinical or special examination for certain dog breeds.
+1. Veterinary examination for certain dog breeds.

-Sample Examinations in dogs of all breeds
+2. Sample Examinations in dogs of all breeds

 Dogs of the following breeds, which are entered for the dog show, have to undergo a general veterinary examination and/or a special examination in advance and have to be certified with the VDH forms (download see below).
 VDH-forms of prior events will be accepted, if they are still valid.
 The validity period can be found in the following list.
 Forms for the normal clinical examination are currently valid for one year.